 The sample WordPress post will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the post moved to the Trash message …

-Your post will be removed, but not permanently deleted.
+Your ’Hello World’ post will be removed, but not permanently deleted.

-To learn how to permanently delete WordPress posts, see the tutorial below:
+To learn how to permanently delete posts, see the tutorial below:

-After deleting the sample post, the next step is to delete the sample page.
+After deleting the sample post, the next step is to delete the sample WordPress page.

-Cleaning Up WordPress – Deleting The Sample Page
+Cleaning Up WordPress – How To Delete The Sample WordPress Page

 (WordPress Sample Page)

-Unless removed, this sample will continue to display on your website, even if you decide to change your WordPress theme …
+Unless deleted, this sample will continue to display on your website, even if you decide to change your WordPress theme …

-(The WordPress Sample Page will stay on your site even if you change WordPress themes unless deleted.)
+(The WordPress Sample Page stays on your site even if you change WordPress themes unless deleted.)